TIBCOSoftware/fabrician-consul-enabler/README.md

 This example defines a cluster of size 1.
 The cluster size is specified in the Stack.

 It is best to run no more than one Consul node on a single host.
 This is configured in the Component and the Stack.
-In the Component it is configured by specifying `Maximum Instances Per Host` option and in the Stack this is using through a resource preference rule for a specific Silver Fabric Engine Instance, for example, 0.
+In the Component it is configured by specifying `Maximum Instances Per Host` option and in the Stack it is configured using a resource preference rule for a specific Silver Fabric Engine Instance, for example, 0.

 * [Consul Cluster Stack] (images/consul-cluster-stack.png)